Ender-ing/render-activity/README.md

 # The `.BUILD` directory

-This directory contains all files and scripts needed to build the raw resources hosted on **resources.ender.ing**, and the shared files betweem all subdomains!
+This directory contains all files and scripts needed to build the raw resources hosted on **resources.ender.ing**, and the shared files between all subdomains!

 > You may run the `BUILD.bat` file to build all the resources.
 >